Soundtracks Live’s clients include:

 Orquesta de Córdoba and Coro Ziryab, conducted by Arturo Diez Boskovich and Blake Neely.
 This was the gala concert of the first International Film Music Festival of the Province of Córdoba in Spain, previously held in Úbeda and organized by the passionate BSO Spirit.
 It marked the first time the festival had an indoor symphonic concert at an actual orchestral concert venue.
 The first half of the two hour concert was devoted to a selection of the best music from 2011, including pieces representing winners of the 2012 Gold Spirit Awards, while the second half was focused on the best of 2012 so far.
-Mikael was fortunate to work with a great orchestra and choir and two very dedicated and hugely talented conductors.
-Mikael’s production tasks included all of the programming, licensing, acquisition of scores and parts, adaptation of scores to fit the specifics of the orchestra, overseeing rehearsals and working closely with conductors on artistic and interpretation matters – and the logistics of the concert.
+Soundtracks Live was fortunate to work with a great orchestra and choir and two very dedicated and hugely talented conductors.
+Production tasks included all of the programming, licensing, acquisition of scores and parts, adaptation of scores to fit the specifics of the orchestra, overseeing rehearsals and working closely with conductors on artistic and interpretation matters – and the logistics of the concert.
 The concert included selections by many of the most popular film composers, including James Horner (For Greater Glory), James Newton Howard (Snow White and the Huntsman), Michael Giacchino (Super 8 and John Carter), Alan Silvestri (Captain America and The Avengers) and Danny Elfman (Dark Shadows).
 More info here.

 The Choir Adventure (Spain, 2011)